Skip to content

 What goes wrong: Perpendicularity, parallelism, angularity, position, and runout all require datum references.
 A feature control frame with a perpendicularity symbol and a tolerance but no datum is incomplete and will generate an RFI from the shop — or worse, the inspector invents a datum and the measurement is meaningless.

 Fix: Form controls (flatness, straightness, circularity, cylindricity) do not need datums.
-Everything else does.
+Profile controls may be used with or without datums depending on whether they control only form or also orientation/location.
+Orientation, location, and runout controls require datums.
 If you wrote a datum letter in the FCF, check that the datum feature is labeled on the drawing with a datum feature symbol.

 Common Questions